-4.4.2 Flow Control
+4.4.3 Flow Control

 For every message the client sends from the client buffer to the CHT buffer, CHT sends an acknowledgment back to the client.
 Before sending the acknowledgment back to the client, the CHT checks to see if it can coalesce the acknowledgments.
 Coalescing logic is only enabled when there are at least four buffers per client.
 The acknowledgment both synchronizes the client-CHT buffers and does flow control.
 In addition to this, all the contiguous Put and Get messages that are not transmitted via the buffers or CHT have a simple source-credit based flow control.
-A combination of CHT acknowledgments and credit is used to implement the Fence operation.
-When using the client-CHT buffers for transmitting non-contiguous data and accumulate, the performance depends on the number of buffers and their size.
+In ARMCI, the ARMCI\Fence and ARMCI\AllFence 4 operation are mechanisms provided to the user to complete one-sided transactions and bring the memory to a known state.
+Introduction of CHT complicates the implementation of the fence operations.
+Typically, when an RMA mechanism provided by the network is utilized to transmit data directly (without ARMCI involvement at the remote end in moving data to its destination memory location), any completion mechanism, as provided by the network, may be utilized to implement the fence operations.
+For example, on the Cray XT5, the Portals Messaging API provides a mechanism to chose the type of events that are generated both at the source and the destination when a message is transmitted-these events can be utilized to check for remote completion of a data transfer.